This article was last updated on Friday, February 28, 2021.

-In this post, we’ll go way beyond your high school sex ed to give you the (medically accurate) summary on your chances of conceiving, and how those chances are affected by things like: your cycle, age, previous and current birth control use, conditions like polycystic ovary syndrome (PCOS), and more.
+In this post, we'll go way beyond your high school sex ed to give you the (medically accurate) summary on your chances of getting pregnant, and how those chances are affected by things like your cycle, age, previous and current birth control use, conditions like polycystic ovary syndrome (PCOS), and more.

 Whether you're actively trying to conceive (TTC) or actively avoiding conception, we want you to have the info required to help you achieve your reproductive goals — whatever they may be.